About

 Life is experiential for all of us.
 We each have a precious story to tell so we can help weave change into how we want our history to be told and how we want to imagine the future.
 My story is no exception.

-It becomes easy to move with life and to accept people just as they are when you have felt the touch of suffering cupped lovingly and tenderly in your own hands.
-I get to hold the fullness of a human heart ever so carefully within my own.
-Life feels sweet because of this privilege.
-Life is held that bit more more precious than before.
-I see the smallest of insects going about their business.
-I remind my Self to take care in my movements.
+It becomes easy to move with life and to accept people just as they are when you have felt the touch of suffering and cupped it tenderly in your own hands.
+I now get to hold the fullness of a human heart within my own.
+Life feels sweet because of this privilege and it feels that bit more precious than before.
+I see the tiniest of insects going about their business.
+And I remind my self to take care in my movements.
+It is the small details that matter.

 Finding my voice has not been easy.
-As long as I am feeling my way in what I am doing, I can now use my voice to explain the intelligence behind my feelings.
-In my own way because this is my way.
+But as long as I am feeling my way in what I am doing, I can now use my voice to explain the intelligence behind my feelings.
+Something I could not do because I did not learn how.
+All that I felt and thought stayed in my head, too afraid to leave.
+And if you do not use your voice, over time you lose it.

-I just take my time.
+So, I just take my time.
 I go slow.
 I let it come.
 And come it does.
-One day at a time.
+Each day stronger and bolder than the day before.

 The key is patience.
 Learning to listen over and over in harmony with the rain, the sun, the moon, the stars and the moving seasons.
-This is how it is when you live through your feelings, and this is ‘The Way’ of insight and wisdom to good governing, that which sits inside us all.
+This is how it is when you live life through your feelings.
+This is ‘The Way’ to finding your voice with insight and wisdom.
+And to building a storehouse of knowledge you can comfortably share.

 The work I do is motivated by a deep desire to restore good governance to the family home, and beyond, and the care factors that power our decision making.
 By exploring the enormity of our ideas about governing we have to understand the knowledge behind our feelings and the power they hold.
 And this means investigating our sense of identity, our beliefs and how we value care, all centred around our emotional intelligence.